MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * add card modal
+    * title is required, even if empty
-    * updating title updates card
+    * fix flashing when typing in title
   * create an admin page for deployment
   * layout
     * have background image always be correct ratio